defold/doc/docs/en/manuals/particlefx.md

 : The color component tint value over each particle's life.

 Life Rotation
-: The rotation value over each particle's life.
+: The rotation value (in degrees) over each particle's life.

 Life Stretch X/Y
-: The stretch value over each particle's life.
+: The stretch value (in units) over each particle's life.

 Life Angular Velocity
-: The angular velocity over each particle's life.
+: The angular velocity (in degrees/second) over each particle's life.

 ## Modifiers